-Such relief of instructional and non-instructional duties will be reviewed annually by the departmental chairperson and dean/associate dean with the Vice President for Academic Affairs to determine whether any changes in the amount of relief are appropriate.
+Such relief of instructional and non-instructional duties will be reviewed annually by the departmental chairperson and Dean with the Provost to determine whether any changes in the amount of relief are appropriate.
 This will ordinarily take place during January.